Table of Contents

 Due to changes in PTC partner agreements, the integrations with Windchill RV&S (ex Integrity) and Codebeamer are not yet included in this release.

-Retired Integrations
+Retired integrations

-New reference models available
+New reference models

-In addition to new product features, we also made new reference models available to manage compliance.
+We also made new reference models available to manage compliance.

 Please reach out, if you are interested to use one or more of the following standards in Stages.